Choosing the Right Index: A Guide to PostgreSQL Index Types

 - Hash Indexes: Support only equality comparisons (

 WHEREclause.
-They can save space and improve performance if queries frequently target a specific subset of data. - Expression Indexes (or Index-Only Scan Indexes): You can create indexes on expressions or functions of one or more columns.
-This is useful for queries that frequently use these expressions in their
+They can save space and improve performance if queries frequently target a specific subset of data. - Expression Indexes: You can create indexes on expressions or functions of one or more columns.
+This is useful for queries that frequently use those expressions in

 When to Use Which Index Type?